 The set that follows provides the types of questions that may appear in the Summative Assessment.
 Only two questions are included in the Summative Assessment.
-For this Practice Test, there are four questions included.

 Aligned 2012 ELD Standards: PI.A.2, PII.C.6, PII.B.3, PII.B.4, PII.B.5, PII.C.74